Check you can afford a mortgage

 Subtract your outgoings from your income to see how much you can pay on a mortgage each month.
 You can then avoid getting one with repayments you cannot afford.

-You can work out how much you can spend on a home by using a mortgage cost calculator to enter a property value and interest rate and check how much repayments will cost.
+You can work out how much you can spend on a home by using the mortgage cost calculator above our comparisons.
+Enter a property value, your deposit size and a mortgage term to check how much repayments will cost.

-There are many other costs when you buy a property on top of the mortgage.
+There are many other costs when you buy a property, as well as the mortgage.
 Here is how much buying a home can cost in total.

 Will lenders accept your mortgage application?